Mirantis/mke-docs/README.md

 which uses Hugo with the [Hextra theme](https://imfing.github.io/hextra/).
 Currently, the docs are published using GitHub actions on GitHub pages from the `main` branch.

-## Build and preview MKE 4 documentation
+To build and preview MKE 4 documentation:

 1. Install [Hugo](https://gohugo.io/installation/).

 2. Start the Hugo server from within your local `mke-docs` repository:

     ```bash